 - Pour water and juice into glasses

-10:30 a.m. - Everything should be done and ready; guests arrive and their contributions added to offerings to the Buddha and the Order of Monks
+10:30 a.m. - Everything should be done and ready; guests arrive and their contributions, if any, are added to offerings to the Buddha and the Order of Monks

 11:00 a.m. - Monks arrive; Offerings to Buddha, Order of Monks, etc. take place and service begins with devotions being recited.

-12:00 noon - Monks finish their lunch, plates are cleared, a sermon is said, blessings are chanted, merit gained from almsgiving is transferred to departed loved ones, donations are offered to the monks.
+12:00 noon - Monks finish their lunch (they are prohibited from eating after noon), plates are cleared, a sermon is said, blessings are chanted, merit gained from almsgiving is transferred to departed loved ones, donations are offered to the monks.

 Followed by washing up and cleaning and putting things away until the next time!
 My family and friends usually help me with the washing up and putting away the food and putting the furniture back in place.

-It's a lot of work, I know, but I will try to pace myself and do as much as I can in advance.
-My daughter will prepare some of the dishes for me.
-Friend R has promised to come early on Saturday morning to help, as well.
+It's a lot of work, but I will try to pace myself and do as much as I can in advance.
+Friend R has promised to come early on Saturday morning to help, but, I need to be prepared in case she is unable to do so.